rstudio/keras3/man-src/layer_upsampling_2d/3-rendered.md

 - If `data_format` is `"channels_first"`:
     `(batch_size, channels, upsampled_rows, upsampled_cols)`

-@param size Int, or tuple of 2 integers.
+@param size Int, or list of 2 integers.
     The upsampling factors for rows and columns.
 @param data_format A string,
     one of `"channels_last"` (default) or `"channels_first"`.